IOS

 -

+Indicates the importance and delivery timing of a notification.
 Possible string values "passive", "active", "time-sensitive", or "critical"

 Optional